GuangyuanHao/guangyuanhao.github.io/index.md

 ## Research Interests

-- Safe /Trustworthy AI
-- Causality
+- Safe and trustworthy AI, including robustness, such as out-of-distribution generalization, and interpretability, including causal reasoning.